Krzysztof-Antosik/Two-Direction-Sticky-Sidebar/README.md

 I share it because it may be useful to someone.
 I allow it to be freely modified.
 Perhaps I will extend the script in the future.

 ## Usage
-To use this script, add the attribute `data-sticky="true"` to your sidebar.
-This element should also have
+To use this script, add the attributes `data-sticky="true" data-top-gap="20" data-bottom-gap="20"` to your sidebar.
+This element should also have the following CSS styles

     position: sticky;
     top: 20px;

-Only one element can be used so far.
+P.S.
+Only one element can be used so far

 ### Example